A Real-World Grasping-in-Clutter Performance Evaluation Benchmark for Robotic Food Waste Sorting: Results and Discussion

 \section{Results and Discussion}

-The results analysis is presented in three phases.
-First, we compare the grasp performance of the three unimodal grippers across four high-fidelity experiments and object categories.
-Second, we analyse how pre-grasp conditions, expressed through graspability parameters, influence performance in each gripper modality.
-Finally, we examine failure occurrence rates and assess the impact of graspability parameters on different failure modes.
+In this section, the results analysis is presented in three phases.
+First, we compare the grasp performance of the three unimodal grippers across four high-fidelity experiments, aiming to identify category-wise excellence.
+Second, we analyze how pre-grasp conditions expressed through graspability parameters influence performance measures for each gripper modality.
+Finally, we conduct a grasp failure analysis in two stages: we first examine the occurrence rates of failure modes, and then assess the impact of graspability parameters on the identified failures to inform future gripper improvements.